4molybdenum2/cs-notes/Distributed Systems/Distributed Systems Notes.md

 #distributed_systems
-These are moderately short notes for CSE-534 (Distributed Systems) at Stony Brook University
+These are moderately short notes for CSE-534 (Distributed Systems) at Stony Brook University Short notes for the following topics can also be found here:   [mpaxos](http://mpaxos.com)

 - [[Map Reduce]]
 - [[Google File System (GFS)]]